2wavetech/Probabilistic-Graphical-Model/README.md

 # Probabilistic Graphical Model I - Representations

 ## 1. Simple Bayesian Network for Knowledge Engineering
-In the first part of the assignment, you will use the SAMIAM package to design a small Bayesian network for evaluating credit-worthiness.
-Then, in the second part of the assignment, you will replicate some of the functionality in SAMIAM for answering probability queries in the network using the factor operations discussed in the lectures.
-You will test your implementation on the network you designed in the first part of the assignment.
+In the first part of the assignment, we will use the SAMIAM package to design a small Bayesian network for evaluating credit-worthiness.
+Then, in the second part of the assignment, we will replicate some of the functionality in SAMIAM for answering probability queries in the network using the factor operations discussed in the lectures.
+We will test our implementation on the network we designed in the first part of the assignment.

+More details can be found [here](https://github.com/2wavetech/Probabilistic-Graphical-Model-I---Representations/blob/master/Decision-Making-Release/PA-Decision-Making.pdf).

 ## 2. Decision Making
-You have learned how to model uncertainty in the world using graphical models and how to perform queries on those models to ask questions about the world.
-You have also learned the basics of decision making in this uncertain world using the principle of maximum expected utility.
-In this assignment, you will explore how to represent decision making in the framework of graphical models along with some of the algorithmic issues that arise.
-Specifically, you will learn how to represent influence diagrams as a sort of Bayes Net and perform inference over this representation.
-By the end of this assignment, you will have applied these new techniques to solve a real-world problem in medical care and treatment.
+We have learned how to model uncertainty in the world using graphical models and how to perform queries on those models to ask questions about the world.
+We have also learned the basics of decision making in this uncertain world using the principle of maximum expected utility.
+In this assignment, we will explore how to represent decision making in the framework of graphical models along with some of the algorithmic issues that arise.
+Specifically, we will learn how to represent influence diagrams as a sort of Bayes Net and perform inference over this representation.
+By the end of this assignment, we will have applied these new techniques to solve a real-world problem in medical care and treatment.

 More details can be found [here](https://github.com/2wavetech/Probabilistic-Graphical-Model-I---Representations/blob/master/Decision-Making-Release/PA-Decision-Making.pdf).